AlexHelsing/Seeed-Sentinel-Security-System/README.md

 To set up the project, the user needs to have a proper installation of the Arduino IDE on their machine.
 The Arduino IDE can be downloaded from the official website[1], and it is recommended to use the latest version.
 Moreover, the user needs to have an Arduino board that supports the necessary sensors and components.
+- [ ] The user shall be able to set a keyword phrase for turning off the alarm.
+- [ ] The user shall be able to set a joystick pattern for turning off the alarm
+- [ ] The user shall be able to turn off the alarm using joystick And/Or saying the keyword phrase
+- [ ] The user shall be notified when alarm is triggered and intruder is in house or some shit.
+- [ ] The user shall be able to set trigger actions that occur when intruder triggers alarm
+- [ ] The user shall be able to modify settings (change keyword, change pattern)

 The project also requires various libraries to be installed in the Arduino IDE.
 These libraries include the PIR library, Keypad library, and Adafruit_SSD1306 library, among others.
 The installation of these libraries can be done using the